Rosamund Clifford: Fair Rosamund's Well and Rosamund's Green

 Rosamund is also associated with the village of Frampton on Severn, Gloucestershire, another of her father's holdings.
 Walter de Clifford granted the mill there to Godstow Abbey for the good of the souls of his wife and daughter.
 The village green of Frampton became known as Rosamund's Green by the 17th century.

 Rosa mundi rose

 A cultivated variation of Rosa gallica with striped pink blooms is commonly known as rosa mundi.
-Its connection to Rosamund Clifford dates to the 16th century.
+Its association with Rosamund Clifford dates to the 16th century.